doehm/survivoR/README.md

 -   New `castaway_details` data set featuring:
     -   Gender, race, ethnicity, date of birth and occupation
 -   Complete season 41 data
+-   Huge thank you to Carly Levitz for her contributions collating the gender and race data, and refinements across all data sets

 # Season 41